 There are two types of residual exemptions granted – Order in Council (OIC) and Ministerial Order Residual (MOR).
 The Ministerial exemption is for application volumes not exceeding 200,000 bone dry units and the Order in Council covers any application with a higher volume.

-An exemption for both types requires the wood residue be considered surplus to the needs of timber processing facilities in the province; evidence the residue cannot be processed economically in the vicinity of its production (or transported elsewhere economically); or, the exemption would prevent waste of or improve the utilization of timber cut from Crown land.
+An exemption for both types requires the wood residue be considered surplus to the needs of timber processing facilities in the province.
+This means either:

-If an OIC or MOR is approved, ministry staff will issue the necessary permit and any conditions therein based on the approved OIC or MOR, and advise the appropriate Regional Executive Director of the details.
+If an OIC or MOR is approved, ministry staff will issue the necessary permit and any conditions in it based on the approved OIC or MOR, and advise the appropriate Regional Executive Director of the details.